imldresden/evonne/README.md

 ### Running the server:
 * Run `npm install`
-* Running `npm start` will download the necessary .jars and libs, then make the app available at: `https://localhost:3000`.
+* Running `npm start` will download the necessary files and start the app at: `https://localhost:3000`.
 * If you want to skip the downloads and only run, use `npm run dev` instead.

 ## Deployment: